MileHacker Logo

 Parking Facilities

-If traveling by car, several paid parking garages are available near the city center.
+If traveling by car, several paid parking garages are available in proximity to the city center.
 Parking can be challenging in the Historic Waterfront and Citadel areas.

 Historical Context of Bastia